 But as the pressure in the fourth quarter mounted, 49ers quarterback Jimmy Garoppolo's sure touch deserted him and the Niners offense dried up.

-But the fourth quarter collapse was cruel on 49ers coach Kyle Shanahan.
+The fourth quarter collapse was also 49ers coach Kyle Shanahan's worst nightmare.

 Shanahan had been the offensive co-ordinator for the Atlanta Falcons at the 2017 Super Bowl when they let a 28-3 lead slip in a stunning loss to the New England Patriots.